 One of the most popular old school jugglers that modern performers have discovered in the past few years was Gil Dova.
 It is with great sadness that I have to report that Gil passed away on July 15th, 2016 from Parkinson’s disease.
 His rare mix of hilarious character, refined performance, first-rate comedy, and skillful juggling made him one of the finest acts starting in the 1950s and continuing into the 1990s.
-Below are three videos of Gil’s act.
-The third video features film from two of Gil’s performances that have not been online before now.
-They feature some comedy gags not seen in the two more well known videos that precede them.
+Below are two videos of Gil’s act.
+The second video features film from two of Gil’s performances that have not been online before now.

 Gil Dova was born Gilbert Spah on September 5th, 1932.
 He was the son of the well-known vaudevillian acrobat and comic daredevil Ben Dova.
 The elder Dova was a survivor of the Hindenburg disaster, and 5-year old son Gil was a first-hand witness to the event as he waited for his father to arrive.